 The Memorial to the Murdered Jews of Europe

-The murder of millions of Jews at the hand of the Nazis are remembered in a unique installation in central Berlin.
+The murder of six million Jews at the hand of the Nazis are remembered in a unique installation in central Berlin.
 Comprised of 2711 grey, variously sized, concrete slabs on an undulating floor, The Memorial to the Murdered Jews of Europe is a different kind of memorial.

 The site can be accessed from 4 sides and has been designed so that individuals will almost lose and disorient themselves.
 The adjoining visitor centre provides additional background information.

-An altogether different, nearby memorial commemorates Sinti and Roma victims and there’s also a place of remembrance for homosexuals persecuted by the Third Reich.
+An altogether different, nearby memorial commemorates Sinti and Roma victims of the Holocaust and there’s also a place of remembrance for homosexuals persecuted by the Third Reich.

 Day 2 – Museums and Landmarks